 Failure to honor this service commitment may result in students having to repay all or a portion of the ATA funds they received.
 Scholarship recipients have a one-year grace period from when they complete their teaching certification program to find a full-time position at a public or charter school in Arizona.

 Review this list of University of Arizona teacher certification programs participating in the ATA Scholarship and contact the program directly for any questions about its specific selection processes, application requirements, important dates, etc. Please note that the ATA Scholarship is a funding source, not a teacher certification program, and will only be awarded to students who are either admitted to a participating certification program or, in the case of undergraduate students, in corresponding pre-majors.

 You may apply for the ATA Scholarship prior to being accepted into a participating teacher certification program at the University of Arizona.
-However, your scholarship application will not be considered until you are either accepted into a certification program or, in the case of undergraduate students, no more than one semester away from entering one.
+However, your scholarship application will not be considered until the application deadline has passed, and you are either in an ATA-eligible certification program or, in the case of undergraduate students, a corresponding pre-major.

-Prior to receiving your ATA funding, you must complete your Free Application for Student (FAFSA) for the academic year you are applying to the ATA Scholarship.
+Prior to receiving your ATA funding, you must have your Free Application for Student (FAFSA) for the academic year you are applying to the ATA Scholarship successfully processed by both the U.S. Department of Education and the university’s Office of Scholarships and Financial Aid (OSFA).
 Otherwise, there will be delays in disbursing the award to your account.